muthukub/WFGY/ProblemMap/Atlas/cross-domain-freeze-note-v2.md

 It establishes a disciplined middle position:

-> the atlas is still AI-first in its most validated public form
+> the Atlas is still AI-first in its most validated public form
 > but it now also has a first formal bridge layer that can be frozen as a real versioned extension

 That is the correct reading.

 ---

-## 2. Current bridge status
+## 2. Current bridge status ✅

 The current cross-domain bridge layer should now be treated as **formally established at first-bridge level**.